Theology Summer School

 Invoices will be emailed to participants together with full instructions for payment.
 Fees may be paid online with a credit or debit card, or by bank transfer.

-Participants are required to pay the full fee within 30 days of the date on which their invoice was issued.
-Those applying after 15 May will be required to pay their invoice within 7 days of receiveing it.
+Students are required to pay the full fee within 30 days of the date on which their invoice was issued.
+Late applicants (see 'application', below) are required to pay the full fee within 7 days of their invoice date.

-• a place on the summer school is confirmed as soon as fee payment is received in full by OUDCE.
-You will receive a receipt for your payment via email.
+Your place on the summer school is confirmed as soon as your payment is received by the Department.

-• places will not be held for participants whose fees are not paid in full by the due date; and
+• Places will not be held for students whose fees are not paid in full by the due date.

-• in no circumstances will participants be admitted to the summer school unless all fees have been paid in full.
+• In no circumstances will students be admitted to the summer school unless all fees have been paid in full.

 • If you are a non-UK participant you will receive a letter via email confirming your enrolment and course details which may be used to support a visa application.

-• You have the right to cancel this contract at any time within 14 days, beginning on the day you accepted the offer.
+• You have the right to cancel your contract at any time within 14 days, beginning on the day you paid your fees.
+You will receive a full refund of any payments you have made.

-• Places cancelled at any time after the expiry of the 14-day period will not be entitled to any refund of the price paid for the summer school under any circumstances.
+• If you cancel your place at any time after the expiry of the 14-day period you will not be entitled to a refund.

 Teaching methods